eventql/eventql/doc/tools/overview.md

 7. Drivers &amp; Tools
 ======================

-This chapter lists a number of tools and drivers exist that allow you to easily connect your application to EventQL or import and export data from other systems.
+This chapter lists a number of tools and drivers that allow you to easily connect your application to EventQL or import and export data from other systems.

 ### [mysql2evql](...)